Alex-Orsholits/MIT-HTH/server.md

 ``* * * * * /bin/bash /home/ubuntu/TEAM-56/autopull.sh`` to the bottom of the file (this will check for code changes every minute)

 ### Configuring NGINX
+We have provided an example nginx config under [nginx-minimal.conf](nginx-minimal.conf).

+Simply add the domain name you have routed to your server (this is not covered by our guide, please route one using your own provider).

+Once you have added the domain name and corresponding subdomains, run

+``sudo certbot --nginx -d mit.<YOUR DOMAIN> -d janus.<YOUR DOMAIN>``

+More information on the certbot process can be found [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/#:~:text=Set%20Up%20NGINX,re%20requesting%20a%20certificate%20for.)

+You can now access the default networked-aframe examples (under the examples folder), as well as our examples ``fixed-stream-client.html`` and ``fixed-stream.html``

 ## Setting up Janus